probabl-ai/skore/CONTRIBUTING.rst

 Contributing to the README
 --------------------------

-The `README.md` file can be modified and is part of the documentation.
+The `README.md` file can be modified and is part of the documentation (although it is not included in the online documentation).
 This file is used to be presented on `PyPI <https://pypi.org/project/skore/#description>`_.